Acry/SDL2-Physics/README.md

 ![](Euler_method.svg.png)
 Depicting the miss-callculation of the Euler-method.

-#### Integration Methods:
+#### More Integration Methods:

 Numerical Integration of Newton's Equations:

-We want Finite Difference Methods, since the integration should finite during a time-step.
+We want Finite Difference Methods, since the integration should finish during a time-step.

 [IH / NIH - Syndrom](https://en.wikipedia.org/wiki/Not_invented_here)

 For me it does not matter who invented it, which method is named after whom or who thinks he invented it first or thought about it first.
 I think it is an ridiculous discussion - the only concurrency I think about are race conditions.
 In my opinion a method should be named after what it does and not after a person.

+...TBD
-nearest neighbor approach
+Nearest neighbor approach
-interpolation
-extrapolation
+Interpolation
+Extrapolation
+Derivates
+...

 One Step Methods
-* Euler
+* Explicit Euler

 More Step Methos
 * Leapfrog